AnthonySuper/fatboy/README.md

 It doesn't touch your SQL database.
 Fatboy stays slim in Redis.

-NOTE: This is currenlty not production-ready.
-It will be soon, though.
 ## Installation

 Add this line to your application's Gemfile: